ruby-oauth/snaky_hash/README.md

 It has its roots in the `Rash` (specifically the [`rash_alt`](https://github.com/shishi/rash_alt) flavor), which is a special `Mash`, made popular by the `hashie` gem.

-`SnakyHash::Snake` does inherit from `Hashie::Mash` and adds some additional behaviors.
+Classes that include `SnakyHash::Snake` should inherit from `Hashie::Mash`.

 ## Installation